Unosquare-CoE-JavaScript/sebastian-rodriguez/1_7_course-design-patterns-in-javascript/README.md

 - Can either give builder an initializer or return it via a static function
 - To make builder fluent, return self
 - Different facets of an object can be build with different builders working in tandem via a base class

+## Factory

+- Object creation logic becomes too convoluted
+- Initializer is not descriptive
+  - Name is always ***__init__***
+  - Cannot overload with same sets of arguments with different names
+  - Can turn into "optional parameter hell"
+- Wholesale object creation (non-piecewise, unlike Builder) can be outsourced to
+  - A separate method (Factory Method)
+  - That may exist in a separate class (Factory)
+  - Can create hierarchy of factories with Abstract Factory

+### Factory Definition

+A component responsible solely for the wholesale (not piecewise) creation of objects.